-- (4) Includes 48,562,260 ordinary share held by Green Ease, which is 100% held by High Rank Investments Limited, or High Rank.
+- (3) Includes 39,252,100 ordinary shares held by Kingsford Resources Limited, or Kingsford Resources, which is 100% held by Better Rise Investments.
+Better Rise is 100% held by a family trust, of which Mr. Wang is the settlor and co-beneficiary.
+Pursuant to Section 13(d) of the Exchange Act and the rules promulgated thereunder, Better Rise Investments and Mr. Wang may be deemed to beneficially own all of the Ordinary Shares of the Issuer held by Kingsford Resources. - (4) Includes 48,562,260 ordinary share held by Green Ease, which is 100% held by High Rank Investments Limited, or High Rank.
 High Rank was 100% held by a family trust, of which Mr. Ge is the settlor and co-beneficiary.
 Pursuant to Section 13(d) of the Exchange Act and the rules promulgated thereunder, High Rank Investments and Mr. Ge may be deemed to beneficially own all of the Ordinary Shares of the Issuer held by Green Ease. - (5) Includes (i) 10,041,200 ordinary shares in the form of ADSs directly held by Mr. Hu, and (ii) 189,698,110 ordinary shares of our company directly held by Sea Synergy Limited, or Sea Synergy.
 Sea Synergy is 100% held by a family trust, of which Mr. Hu is the settlor and co-beneficiary.
 Pursuant to Section 13(d) of the Exchange Act and the rules promulgated thereunder, Mr. Hu may be deemed to beneficially own all of the Ordinary Shares of the Issuer held by Sea Synergy. - (6) Includes 189,698,110 ordinary shares of our company directly held by Sea Synergy.
 The registered address of Sea Synergy is P.O.
-Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands. - (7) Includes 200,000,000 ordinary shares of our company held by Fanhua Employees Holdings Limited which holds the ordinary shares on behalf of the Participants of the Company's 521 Plan.
+Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands. - (7) Includes 200,000,000 ordinary shares of our company held by Fanhua Employees Holdings Limited which holds the ordinary shares on behalf of certain employees and sales agents of the Issuer ("Participants").
 An Employee Committee has been established for these Participants with respect to the voting and disposition of the ordinary shares so held.
-The Employee Committee has the power to direct vote of the ordinary shares held by Fanhua Employees Holdings Limited, in a manner that is in the best interest of the Participants and for the disposition of such ordinary shares as directed by Participants.
+The Employee Committee has the power to direct vote of the ordinary shares held by Fanhua Employees Holdings Limited in a manner that is in the best interest of the Participants and for the disposition of such ordinary shares as directed by Participants.
 The registered address of Fanhua Employees Holdings Limited is Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands, British Virgin Islands.